cloudflare/cloudflare-docs/content/queues/javascript-apis.md

 # JavaScript APIs

 Cloudflare Queues is integrated with [Cloudflare Workers](/workers).
 To send and receive messages, you must use a Worker.

-A Worker can send messages to a Queue, known as a producer Worker, or receive messages from a Queue, refered to as a consumer Worker.
+A Worker that can send messages to a Queue is a producer Worker, while a Worker that can receive messages from a Queue is a consumer Worker.
+It is possible for the same Worker to be a producer and consumer, if desired.

 In the future, we expect to support other APIs, such as HTTP endpoints to send or receive messages.
 If you have any feedback about these APIs, please [contact us](mailto:queues@cloudflare.com) and we would be happy to hear from you.